 Dr. Georgia L. Wiesner is an Ingram Professor of Cancer Research, Professor of Medicine in the Division of Genetic Medicine and the Director of the new Clinical and Translational Hereditary Cancer Program for the Vanderbilt-Ingram Cancer Center.
 As one of the few physicians in the country with dual certification in Internal Medicine and Medical Genetics, Dr. Wiesner has devoted her career to understanding the factors that cause cancer susceptibility.
 Since joining the Vanderbilt faculty in 2012, she has established a comprehensive Hereditary Cancer Clinic and research program for patients and family members who are prone to develop cancer.

 Dr. Wiesner has a long-standing research interest in hereditary cancer susceptibility mainly focused on colon cancer and is also studying how genetic tests are used in clinical medicine as well as various ethical, legal and social aspects of genomic medicine.
-She has established the framework for a Hereditary Cancer Registry that will allow for the entry of clinical information, genetic testing and research testing on patients and their family members.
+She established the Hereditary Cancer Registry in 2015 that collects clinical information, genetic testing and research testing on patients and their family members.
 In the future, the registry will also develop a new cancer risk prediction program that will exploit efforts in electronic family history taking and related strategies in precision medicine.
 This approach will help to identify Vanderbilt patients at higher cancer risk, so that these patients can be informed about the appropriate screening and other treatment options.
 In addition, Dr. Wiesner has established VICC as a research site along with Dana Farber in a pilot multi-centered study of lung cancer.